Love Your Melon: History

 Quinn and Keller began their business by setting up a "Love Your Melon Beanie Stand" outside a restaurant owned by Quinn's family.
 The stand was stocked with 400 beanies from a knitting mill in Portland, Oregon and was based on Brian Quinn's design.
 The beanies were manufactured with loans from friends and family.
-Love Your Melon quickly took off with the stated purpose of “awareness for childhood cancers” and to “improve the quality of life for children battling cancer.”
+Love Your Melon quickly took off with the stated purpose of "awareness for childhood cancers" and to "improve the quality of life for children battling cancer."
 The company received gifts, grants, and other contributions from 2014 to 2015.
 Moving to a private company in 2016, they have since worked with banks such as J.P.
 Morgan to finance their inventory growth.
 Love Your Melon Inc. opened its first retail store on September 29, 2018.

+In 2025, one of the original founders, Zachary Quinn, reacquired the brand from Win Brands Group and relaunched it with an updated look as well as restoring the company's original Buy One, Give One model.
+The relaunch includes both classic and new collections, with each beanie sold tied to a donation of a beanie to a child battling cancer or to caregivers.
+Quinn indicated that this reacquisition was driven by a desire to bring the mission "back to its roots" with his family alongside him.

 Business Model

 First inspired by the "one for one" model coined by Toms Shoes, the venture started with giving a beanie to a child battling cancer for every beanie sold.
 Love Your Melon was a registered 501(c)(3) organization/non-profit until 2016 when it registered as a private for-profit organization.
 The current model followed has been referred to as "caring capitalism" or "profits with principles" which relies on corporate social responsibility and community to obtain sales.

 The company has built the brand through its use of Facebook and other social media as a primary advertising vehicle.
 Their return on a Facebook ad is seven — for every $100 it spends, it sees $700 in orders.
 As of 2017, Love Your Melon has been reported to spend $3-5 million a year on Facebook while tapping into a network of 14,000 ambassadors who are compensated with Love Your Melon gear and event opportunities.

 While Love Your Melon started with sourcing manufacturing in Portland, Oregon, it now works with around 40 different suppliers including Minneapolis-based Softline Brand Partners and Minnesota Knitting Mills in St. Paul, Minnesota.
 The business has grown beyond the original product line to include scarves, blankets, T-shirts, sweatshirts, and other leisure apparel.
 The company has been able to scale nationally in less than five years and has a reported 2017 total revenue of $31.5 million.